 8. Multi-cloud deployments

-There are several reasons why you should consider multi-cloud deployments.
-The primary reason is never put all your eggs in one basket.
-Read A Super Helpful Guide to Avoiding Cloud Vendor Lock-In When Running Your Service on Cloud for a deeper insight.
+There are several reasons why we should consider multi-cloud deployments.
+The primary reason is to never put all our eggs in one basket.

-See what the community has to say about a particular platform.
-Reviews, opinions come in pretty handy when making the decision to move to a cloud.
+Check out what the community has to say about a particular platform.
+Reviews and opinions come in handy when making the decision to move to a certain cloud.

 This is pretty much it.
 If you found the content helpful, consider sharing it with your network for better reach.
 I am Shivang, you can read more about me here.
 Cheers!

 If you found the content helpful, check out the Zero to Software Architect learning track, a series of three courses I have written intending to educate you, step by step, on the domain of software architecture and distributed system design.
 The learning track takes you right from having no knowledge in it to making you a pro in designing large-scale distributed systems like YouTube, Netflix, Hotstar, and more.

 Zero to Mastering Software Architecture Learning Path - Starting from Zero to Designing Web-Scale Distributed Applications Like a Pro.
 Check it out.